 all of the above explains why in a visibly deprecated XXI century,

 it has not been few the philharmonic orchestras across the world

 that remain on a gloomy downward spiral and disappeared for a lack

-of audiences with the brain needed to be interested in classical music.
+of audiences with the qualities to be interested in classical music.

 on the other hand, it is not difficult to learn about young folks not yet

-release of some few cd's of heavy metal, rap, or similar music.
+the release of few cd's of their heavy metal, rap, or similar music.

 we are going down. aren't we?